weefbellington/screenplay/README.md

 ###1.
 What is Screenplay?

 Screenplay is a minimalist framework for building Android applications, powered by Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).
-Screenplay inherits Flow's "less is more" approach to Android development: a Screenplay application consists of single activity and multiple Views, with the Views arranged on a backstack.
+Screenplay inherits Flow's "less is more" approach to Android development: a Screenplay application consists of single activity and multiple Views, which are attached and detached from the screen at the appropriate times.

 In Screenplay, the backstack consists of a series of objects called Scenes.
 Scenes fulfill the roles of both Fragments and a Dialogs; a single variable, `Scene#isModal`, defines whether it is full-screen or floats above other content.

 Unlike Fragments or Dialogs, Scenes are lightweight.
 Each scene is a POJO (Plain Old Java Object).
 They aren't created through factory methods.
 Just create `new Scene(...)`, pass it some arguments, and you're good to go.
-No need for voodoo like serializing data into a `Bundle`, or a `Parcelable` implementation.
+No need to serialize data into a `Bundle`, or write a `Parcelable` implementation.

 Each scene has a Transition, which describes a set of animations.
 The animation system for Scenes is similar to Activities or Fragments: Screenplay selects an animation to play based on the direction of navigation (forward/back) and the state of the scene (incoming/outgoing).
 Animations can be specified through XML or in code.